 Prioritize Focusing While Using Continuous AF and High fps

-- AF-S: Prioritizes focusing.
+- AF: Prioritizes focusing.
 The shutter will not release until the subject is in focus.

-- This allows the camera to reduce the # of frames/second, if it needs to, in order to make sure the auto focus is correct.
+- This allows the camera to reduce the # of frames/second, if it must, to make sure the focus is correct.

 DMF (Direct Manual Focus) with Focus Peaking